Celia-joy/Celia-joy/README.md

 };
 ```

 I'm a passionate developer based in Kigali, Rwanda, blending the worlds of **software engineering** and **embedded systems**.
 Currently building at **SoilNara**, where technology meets sustainable agriculture.
-I thrive on shipping clean, scalable systems — from RESTful APIs to real-world hardware interfaces.
+I thrive on shipping clean, scalable systems — from production-ready RESTful APIs with automated workflows, to real-world hardware interfaces.

 ---